Big Muddy Badlands: Minton Turtle Effigy

 The Minton Turtle Effigy (49.1874°N 104.7469°W) is located on a hill overlooking Big Muddy Badlands and Big Muddy Lake.
 The effigy is 41.98 m long and 26.07 m wide.
 It was first identified by Thomas Kehoe in 1965.
-He believed it represented a turtle, yet others, including Indigenous elders, believe it represents a badger.
+He believed it represented a turtle; however, others, including Indigenous elders, believe it represents a badger.
 The site is a protected area and is fenced off with an informative plaque describing the turtle.